djmarland/djmarland.github.io/_drafts/frameworks.md

 title: "Frameworks"
 ---

-In the last year I've attempted to build the same application in Zend 1, Laravel, Node, Silex and Symfony.
+In the last year I've attempted to build the same fundamental application in Zend 1, Laravel, Node, Silex and Symfony.
 It's a basic CRUD application with user sign in.
+This is a run through of my brief thoughts around each, culminating in my conclusion of what I really want a framework to do for me.

 <h2>Zend 1</h2>
-I with <a href="http://framework.zend.com/manual/1.12/en/manual.html">Zend 1</a> because it's what I was used to.
+I started with <a href="http://framework.zend.com/manual/1.12/en/manual.html">Zend 1</a> because it's what I was used to.
 I found it quite easy to get started as it only prescribes how to use Routing and Controllers.
 There are model helpers for anything you need to do, but you're not bound to using them.
 However Zend 1 is horribly out of date and so I started investigating alternatives.